xtuml/bridgepoint/doc-internal/review-minutes/Jupiter/162_add_engine_ss_int-rvm.md

                            Call this out in the note.
 _- 05  min   trl  5      Note this marking in the 2 subsystems being modified:
                            TRANSLATE_FOR_EXTERNAL_USE:FALSE
-			We are leaving this as-is, but it could potentially change to false. call this out in the note.
+			We are leaving this as-is, but it could potentially change to true. call this out in the note.
 _- 06  min   bob  5      If ordering of Subsystems is presumed somewhere in the tool, then introduction of this
                            new SS could cause a problem.
 However, discussion about this has revealed no such know places.